 Sayādaw U Vivekananda is a senior meditation teacher in the Mahāsī tradition and the abbot of Paṇḍitarama International Meditation Centre in Lumbini, Nepal.
 He also teaches a busy schedule in North America and Europe.

 Ariya B. Baumann (formerly Ariya Nani) was a Buddhist nun for 21 years, ordained in Burma by Sayadaw U Janaka.
 For many years she had been guiding foreign meditators at the Chanmyay Myaing Meditation Center.
-She now lives in Switzerland and teaches mettā and vipassanā retreats worldwide.For further detail see Ariya’s blog.
+She now lives in Switzerland and teaches mettā and vipassanā retreats worldwide.For further detail see Ariya’s website.

 Andrew Luff (Nipako), has been practicing Dhamma for over 22 years.
 He has been teaching in Sydney Australia and the USA.
 He started his Dhamma life at Cittaviveka monastery in the UK, where he trained for 8 years as a monk.
 His teachers being Ajahn Sumedho, Ajahn Sucitto and has more recently worked with Jason Siff.